A compilation of photos of J.Wall doing field research.

 Mammal connectivity in the Hudson Highlands

 This research is part of the Hudson Highlands Wildlife Connectivity Project out of Black Rock Forest, which aims to quantitatively assess barriers to the free movements of native carnivores and to identify mitigation strategies to reduce these barriers or facilitate the continued movements necessary to sustain landscape resiliency.
-As part of this work, I am assessing wildlife space use and functional landscape connectivity.
+As part of this work, I am assessing wildlife space use and functional landscape connectivity locally (within Orange county) and regionally (low to mid- Hudson Highlands West of the Hudson River).

 Modeling deer abundance